California Labor Laws Guide

 Employees may be eligible for this type of leave in cases when:

-The employer must allow their employee to be absent from work on days when they need to attend jury duty, though the leave does not have to be paid.
+Jury duty leave — The employer must allow their employee to be absent from work on days when they need to attend jury duty, though the leave itself doesn’t have to be paid.
+However, most employers tend to establish jury leave policies as a way to boost morale and not discourage employees from missing jury duty due to work obligations.

 Employers with 25 or more employees also need to provide time off for medical examinations, or other domestic violence and sexual assault care services.